 Underinsured means your child has health insurance, but it:

-If you need help locating an FQHC or Chicago Immunization Fast Track Clinic contact the Chicago VFC Program
+If you need help locating and FQHC or Chicago Immunization Fast Track Clinic contact the Chicago VFC Program.

-What are the Costs or Fees?
+What Are the costs or fees?

-There is no charge for any vaccines given by a VFC provider to eligible children.
+There is no charge for any vaccines by a VFC provider to eligible children.
 But there can be some other costs with a vaccination: